shopware/shopware/src/Docs/Resources/current/47-app-system-guide/30-app-base-guide.md

 ```

 For the data needed, please refer to the custom fields in general: At first,you need a custom field set,
 as custom fields in Shopware are organised in sets.
-Here you need to consider two important fields:
+Here you need to consider some important fields:
 * `name`: A technical name for your set
 * `label`: This element provides the label of the text and can be used for defining translations of the label as well.
 * `related-entities`: With this element set the entities the custom field set is used in